-These refer to the ongoing costs such as maintenance, utility bills, and upkeep.
+These refer to ongoing costs such as maintenance, utility bills, and upkeep.
 These costs dramatically fluctuate over the lifetime of a project.
 For instance, you can reduce your electricity bills by upgrading and insulating your warehouse.
-The upfront costs will be high, but in the long run, your monthly fees reduce.
+The upfront costs will be high, but your monthly fees will reduce in the long run.
 Other long-term expenses include property management, taxes, and insurance.

 Concrete Foundation Costs

 A concrete foundation supports all warehouses.
 They are not uniform concrete slabs like the ones an average house has.
 The concrete foundation is anchored with rebar to support the structure from wind and seismic activity.
 Concrete slab foundations cost about $6 per square foot.

 The construction of a warehouse is a significant infrastructure investment.
 One needs to analyze various factors that affect warehouse building costs carefully.
 Some factors that impact warehouse building costs are warehouse type, location, and design.
 Below are some of these considerations.

 There are initial considerations that have an immediate effect on costs.
 These are the volume of goods you intend to store in your warehouse, access points to market outlets, accessibility by staff members, and future scalability of the warehouse.
 Your warehouse location affects its accessibility to the market, transportation costs of goods, and land acquisition costs.